thottethodi/ECE666-hw1/README.md

 # Demo MPI code: Monte Carlo Pi estimation example

 This code is similar in functionality to the `pthreads` code used in the previous assignment; it performs 128M Monte Carlo trials to estimate the value of **&pi;**.
 The parallel implementation uses message passing as the programming model.
 As with the shared-memory example code, this code is provided with the accompanying Makefile.
-Use `make` to compile the code and `make run` to launch a run with 4 processes.
+After you setup your environment to use MPI (described below), use `make` to compile the code and `make run` to launch a run with 4 processes.

-# MPI installation
+## MPI installation
 You are welcome to download and install your own MPI implementation -- it's fairly straightforward and can be done with user permissions alone.
 However, one installation is made available to you at `/home/yara/mithuna2/mpich-install`.
 The installed version includes the MPI compiler (`mpicc`) and a utility to launch MPI programs (`mpi-exec`).
 To access these binaries, your environment variables must point to the relevant directories as follows.

 * `$PATH` must include `/opt/gcc/6.1.0/bin:/home/yara/mithuna2/mpich-install/bin`.